imapp-pl/gas-cost-estimator/docs/strategy.md

 Accurate and good properties, in the context of OPCODE gas cost, mean:
   - it is proportional to its computational cost, or otherwise balanced when compared to other OPCODEs
-  - it captures the variance in computational cost coming from different circumstances and/or parameters
+  - it explains the variation in computational cost coming from different circumstances and/or parameters
   - it is adequate for various implementations and environments _OR_
-  - it can be clearly stated, that no such value exists because of differences in implementations
+  - it can be clearly stated when no such value exists because of differences in implementations
   - ideally, it should be possible to validate the estimated gas costs with at least one another method
   - it should have the overhead to measure time (or other aspects of computational cost) under control and "fair" for all OPCODEs